-- 6.7 Where a person is searched under section 289(3) or 303C(6) of POCA, the following information must (so far as possible) be recorded: - details of the constable conducting the search, the corroborating constable and any other constable(s) present during the search (including the police station to which they are attached - but see paragraph 6.6); - the name of the person searched (if provided) and, in appropriate cases, a description of the person (including estimated height and weight, build, clothing and any distinguishing features); - the person's date of birth and age (if provided);
+- 6.7 Where a person is searched under section 289(3), 303C(6) or 303Z21(7) of POCA, the following information must (so far as possible) be recorded: - details of the constable conducting the search, the corroborating constable and any other constable(s) present during the search (including the police station to which they are attached - but see paragraph 6.6);

-- the constable's estimate of the person's age, if date of birth/age is not provided and the constable estimates the person to be under 18 years of age; - the person's self-defined ethnicity and national origin (if provided see Guidance Note 6); - the person's gender (see Annex C and Guidance Note 7); - the person's address (if provided); - the details of any other person present during the search (if provided); - the date, time and locus of detention; - the date, time and locus of search (if different from when and where the person was first detained); - the specific search power used i.e. section 289(3) or 303C(6) of POCA; - the grounds for carrying out the search; - whether the prior approval of a sheriff or senior officer was obtained and, if a search was conducted without prior judicial approval, the reason for not obtaining such approval; - the outcome of the search (e.g. seizure of cash under section 294 of POCA, seizure of a listed asset under section 303J of POCA, or no seizure/further action); - details or a description of any cash or listed asset(s) found and seized if possible, signed by the person searched; - a note of any explanation given by the person as to the ownership, origins, purpose and destination of any cash or listed asset(s) found and seized; - a note of any injury to the person, or damage to property, which was caused as a result of the search (and the circumstances in which it was caused); - the date and time at which the detention and search ended; and - any other relevant information. - 6.8 The record of the grounds for carrying out the search must, briefly but informatively, explain the reasonable grounds for suspecting that the person was carrying seizable cash or a seizable listed asset by reference to (a) any information and/or intelligence about the person concerned, and/or (b) some specific aspect of the person's behaviour and/or any other circumstances. - 6.9 Even if a person who is detained for the purpose of a search under section 289(3) or 303C(6) is not subsequently searched (e.g. because information comes to light which removes the reasonable grounds for suspicion), a written record must still be made.
+- the name of the person searched (if provided) and, in appropriate cases, a description of the person (including estimated height and weight, build, clothing and any distinguishing features); - the person's date of birth and age (if provided); - the constable's estimate of the person's age, if date of birth/age is not provided and the constable estimates the person to be under 18 years of age; - the person's self-defined ethnicity and national origin (if provided see Guidance Note 6); - the person's gender (see Annex C and Guidance Note 7); - the person's address (if provided); - the details of any other person present during the search (if provided); - the date, time and locus of detention; - the date, time and locus of search (if different from when and where the person was first detained); - the specific search power used i.e., section 289(3) or 303C(6) or 303Z21(7) of POCA; - the grounds for carrying out the search; - whether the prior approval of a sheriff or senior officer was obtained and, if a search was conducted without prior judicial approval, the reason for not obtaining such approval; - the outcome of the search (e.g., seizure of cash under section 294 of POCA, seizure of a listed asset under section 303J of POCA, seizure of a cryptoassetrelated item under section 303Z26 or no seizure/further action); - details or a description of any cash, listed asset(s) or cryptoasset-related items found and seized - if possible, signed by the person searched; - a note of any explanation given by the person as to the ownership, origins, purpose and destination of any cash, listed asset(s) or cryptoasset-related items found and seized: - a note of any injury to the person, or damage to property, which was caused as a result of the search (and the circumstances in which it was caused); - the date and time at which the detention and search ended; and - any other relevant information. - 6.8 The record of the grounds for carrying out the search must, briefly but informatively, explain the reasonable grounds for suspecting that the person was carrying seizable cash, a seizable listed asset or a cryptoasset-related item by reference to (a) any information and/or intelligence about the person concerned, and/or (b) some specific aspect of the person's behaviour and/or any other circumstances. - 6.9 Even if a person who is detained for the purpose of a search under section 289(3), 303C(6) or 303Z21(9) is not subsequently searched (e.g., because information comes to light which removes the reasonable grounds for suspicion), a written record must still be made.